IamKay/100DaysOfCode/README.md

 * Day 19
   > Started my learning on the Web apps.
 Today's lesson was [Accessibility](https://developers.google.com/web/fundamentals/accessibility/).
 Some of the things i learnt was the use of taborder and making for the screenreaders.
 Its a challenging task because during the flow of work, i tend to forget the little things.
 Also, restarting node.js for a project.
 So no commits for a while, till i decide to make an app.

+* Day 20
+  > Continued studying accessibility.
+Today learning from a course (link soon),so no commits.
+Only reading.
+Yes the rules allow that.